Enter Bird's Name in Search Box:

 Distinctions: Sexually dimorphic, the male has a bluish-grey back, most times, a dark crown, with a slight mustache.
 Pointed wings displaying a checkered pattern and its' breast with brown streaking.
 The female is light brown and a brown back with light streaking.
 The juvenile is similar to the female with browner plumage and more visible streaking on the breast.

 Voice: Calls are similar to other birds of prey, sharp repeated cries which are often heard when flying.

 Nesting: Four to five pale eggs and brown spotted.
 Will use cavities in trees, or even abandoned nests left by other large birds to raise its young.

 |B L||W W||W||Family||Latin Name|

 |10" 25.40cm||24" 61cm||6.5oz.
 184.25g||Falconidae||Falco columbarius|

-Distribution: Spends its summer months throughout the taiga regions of Canada and the USA.
-Spends its winter months throughout Central and Western USA and into Mexico, traveling as far South America.
-Seen from Newfoundland and Labrador to Western Alaska, to Southern California, throughout the Central USA , along the Gulf of Mexico, to the tip of Florida, and up along the Atlantic coast.
+Distribution: Spends the summer months throughout the taiga regions of Canada and the USA.
+Spends the winter months throughout central and western USA and into Mexico, traveling as far South America.
+Seen from Newfoundland and Labrador to western Alaska and southern California, throughout the central USA, along the Gulf of Mexico to the tip of Florida and up along the Atlantic coast.